geoffstanley/neutral-surfaces/README.md

 ## Usage:
-`./run/examples.m` gives examples to create the approximately neutral surfaces and geostrophic streamfunctions provided in this toolbox

-`./run/run_ECCO2.m` generates most figures in “Neutral surface topology” and “The exact geostrophic streamfunction for neutral surfaces”.

-`./run/run_OCCA.m `generates Figure 3 in “Neutral surface topology”.

-`./run/pitch.m` generates Figure B.7 in “Neutral surface topology”.
+The `./run` folder contains scripts to produce the results shown in various papers.

+Note: The scripts for old papers are not necessarily updated as the codebase evolves; to guarantee reproducibility one must roll back the codebase to the time of the appropriate script.

-Note, to reproduce the figures of Stanley (2019a,b) exactly, use the v1.0 Topobaric-Surface code available at https://github.com/geoffstanley/Topobaric-Surface
+To reproduce the figures of Stanley (2019a,b) exactly, use the v1.0 Topobaric-Surface code available at https://github.com/geoffstanley/Topobaric-Surface

 ## ReCon